proteendas/proteendas/README.md

 # Portfolio

 - Hi!
 I’m Proteen. 👋
-- Currently a Final Year Computer Science and Business Systems undergrad at Heritage Institute of Technology, Kolkata.
+- Currently a I'm a Junior Engineer specializing in Frontend Development.
-- I work on **Mobile App Development** in **Flutter/Firebase**.
+- I work on **Website and Mobile App Development**.
 - Building **Web and Mobile Applications** is something that I love to do!

 ## Skills